 “The biggest problem of most disasters is not the direct deaths that occur.
 Most disasters in the U.S. are chronic disease emergencies.” – David Eisenman

 The immense stress and trauma experienced by disaster survivors can also leave lasting psychological wounds.
 “We see post-traumatic stress disorder, depression, and anxiety.
 Sometimes alcohol and substance abuse increase and sometimes violence in homes goes up,” says Eisenman.
 The mental health impacts of natural disasters can linger for months or even years.
-Horney says that more than three years after the wildfires in Bastrop, Texas, people affected by the disaster still reported elevated stress and symptoms of anxiety and depression.
+Horney says that more than 3 years after the wildfires in Bastrop, TX, people affected by the disaster still reported elevated stress and symptoms of anxiety and depression.

 “There is a range of reactions that we see after a disaster that can impact people’s functioning, their ability to work or get along with their family,” says Houston.
 “The public health challenge is matching resources and services to people’s needs: getting the people who need a little assistance that assistance and getting people who need more help connected to services and supports that can help them.”